konstantint/BreadboardBot/docs/examples/esp32s3_http_control.md

   Next, remove the `lib` folder and replace it with the `lib` directory from [code/circuitpython/libraries/v8](https://github.com/konstantint/BreadboardBot/tree/main/code/circuitpython/libraries/v8).
 Make sure that your MCU's root directory contains the `settings.toml` file from the `examples` folder - without it the camera crashes with an out of memory error.

-  Then edit the `wifi_config.py`, specifying the correct Wifi SSID and password.
+  Then edit `wifi_config.py`, specifying the correct Wifi SSID and password.

   Finally, edit `code.py` to do `import esp32s3_http_control` or `import esp32s3sense_http_control_cam` respectively.

 * **Result**

   On boot the microcontroller will show a web server, reporting its IP in both the serial debug message and on the OLED screen.
 You can connect to that address and use the forward/backward/left/right/stop buttons to control the motors and view the live camera image.

+  Unfortunately, this is not a very practical solution, as the microcontroller seems to heat up *a lot* and with the BreadboardBot lacking any cooling system, it might not last for longer sessions.
+It also consumes the battery rather quickly.